guidoism/escape/index.md

 so far has been the best teacher.
 I think that [I finally grok it](https://github.com/guidoism/peg-bootstrap/blob/master/guido/understanding/peg.org) enough to contiune forth with it.
 2. Write a self-hosting **PEG** in **MMIXAL**.
-The **MMIX** instruction set is simple enough that I should be able to also runnable output object code directly without the need for a seperate assembler.
+The **MMIX** instruction set is simple enough that I should be able to also generate runnable object code directly without the need for a seperate assembler.